 Pairing academic rigor with rich research in the nation’s capital

 I sincerely hope that you and your loved ones are safe and healthy in these trying times.
-Between COVID and now more recently, the civil unrest across the country, it is indeed a challenging time for us all.
+Between COVID-19 and now more recently, the civil unrest across the country, it is indeed a challenging time for us all.
 Nevertheless, I’d like to remind everyone that the Chemistry Department continues to function and our summer courses are in full swing in virtual learning mode.
-As of June 8, 2020, we will begin to ramp up our on-site research activities after a bit of "hibernation," if you will.
-Many of us took the opportunity to re-define some of our efforts and to embrace potential computational aspects of our work.
+As of June 8, 2020, we began to ramp up our on-site research activities after a bit of hibernation.
+Many of us took the opportunity to redefine some of our efforts and to embrace potential computational aspects of our work.
 Many of our students took some time to get some papers out the door and to refine presentations and the like.
 So, while we were not in the SEH, we have still been hard at work!
-And as we look to the fall semester, let me encourage you to visit GW’s COVID-19 website for all of the latest information.
-Plans are indeed a moving target, yet your friends in Chemistry —faculty, staff and students — are committed to a safe, healthy and productive return to operations, with whatever caveats and accommodation that requires!
+And as we look to the fall semester, let me encourage you to visit the Columbian College's COVID-19 website for all of the latest information.
+Plans are indeed a moving target, yet your friends in Chemistry — faculty, staff and students — are committed to a safe, healthy and productive return to operations, with whatever caveats and accommodation that requires!

 Chemistry Department Chair